Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 I wanted to get a serious amount of time in with the Traeger before I wrote this review.
 Why?
 So many people claim that a Traeger pellet grill is amazing and that you should just get one.
 But that didn’t really sway me before.
 I needed to know this: Would a Traeger end up being better than my trusty Weber propane grill?
 I wanted to take my Traeger journey far beyond the honeymoon phase so I could answer more complicated questions about Traeger effects than just tell you how to assemble a Traeger and how it works.
 I wanted to know if a Traeger would have the power to change my life — or at least nudge my backyard cooking in a positive direction.

-This photo shows the Traeger Pro 575 Pellet Grill with smoke during the testing and review process.
+Traeger Pro 575 Pellet Grill with smoke during the author's testing and review process.

 The Traeger Pro 575 Pellet Grill blends the benefits of a grill with a smoker.